Make your own Alebrije mask: Rabbit, jaguar, owl and fox mask templates, or mix them up and make your own fantastical

 You can join up for Happythought Membership here.
-You can find, fox masks, unicorn masks, sloth masks, llama masks, lots of fun projects, exclusive to Happythought members, including masks, craft projects, templates and more!
+You can find, fox masks, unicorn masks, sloth masks, llama masks, lots of fun projects, exclusive to Happythought members.
+Includes masks, craft projects, templates and more!

 You might also like some of our other great printable templates.
 Mini DIY papel picado flag decorations, Cinco de Mayo craft activity pack, Day of the Dead Calavera mask templates and our popular Lucha Libre mask set.

 Puppy masks and Dog mask templates, DIY deer mask patterns to make, cute cat mask templates and our free to members fox mask pattern and tutorial.
 The mask templates come with costume idea for each mask.
 Paper flower, feathers and leaves templates or a paper skeleton hand dress up idea.